ktnr/TwoStepBranchingProcedure/README.md

 # Nested tree-search for two-dimensional orthogonal packing problems

-This repository is a reproduction of the nested branch-and-bound algorithm by Clautiaux, Carlier and Moukrim (2007) to solve two-dimensional orthogonal packing problems (2D-OPP).
+This repository is an attempt to reproduce the nested branch-and-bound algorithm by Clautiaux, Carlier and Moukrim (2007) to solve two-dimensional orthogonal packing problems (2D-OPP).

 The 2D-OPP asks, given a bin and non-rotatable items, can the items be placed in the bin without overlapping?
 The 2D-OPP is an important subproblem in many combinatorial optimization problems and, despite its simple formulation, is notoriously difficult to solve.
 There are instances with just 20-30 items that cannot be proven to be feasible or infeasible with current methods.